nawforce/apex-link/README.md

 [ApexLink](https://github.com/nawforce/ApexLink) which can perform static analysis of Apex code and support Salesforce IDEs.
 It has been spun out to allow it to be used for other tasks.

-### API Model (TODO)
+### NPM API

-The library is mostly written in Scala to support dual building for Java & JS.
-This model works well when you are also using Scala but it more awkward for JS or Java clients.
-As I a only consume this from other Scala code I have not yet created a stable API to make this easier.
-Please feel free to create an Issue for anything you would like to re-use.
+The library is mostly written in Scala to support dual building for Java & Node.
+This model works well when you are also using Scala and is usable from Java but is more awkward for Node clients.
+To overcome this a small part of the library for resolving type names to paths is exposed in a Node friendly NPM module.
+To use this, first create a workspace:

+    const workspace = Workspaces.get("mydirectory")     // Will throw on errors

+Call findType on the workspace:

+    const fooPath = workspace.findType("ns001.Foo")     // Returns null if type is unknown

+A workspace here is simply the directory containing Salesforce metadata, typically it's the directory in which sfdx-project.json resides.

 ### Java Distribution via Maven

 To use in a JVM project